fryan2503/elo_bsac/README.md

 ### Example Insight

 Using this system, we can produce insights such as:

 > "Top quartile of student organizations that hold regular elections outperform the bottom quartile by 3x in terms of ELO rating."

+This allows us to quantify the impact of specific factors on student organization performance.
+ as:

+> "Top quartile of student organizations that hold regular elections outperform the bottom quartile by 3x in terms of ELO rating."